 PRICING FOR FINANCIAL AND INVESTMENT PLANS

-“Advice only” financial planning and investment advisory services are offered for an agreed upon fee.
-For BOTH initial financial and investment planning, the typical fee is $4,000.
+For our initial financial and investment planning, the typical fee is $4,000.
 That fee is contingent on the following three conditions:

 Four or fewer investment accounts

 We find that the complexity does not depend on the size of the client’s balance sheet or investment portfolio, but rather on the number of accounts for us to analyze and advise upon.
 A typical household may have two company retirement accounts and two investment accounts, which fits squarely in this estimated fee.

 Two month length of engagement to complete the financial planning process

 It is our experience that the full financial planning process lasts for two months from recommendation to realistic implementation and we are available for any questions during that time.
 If the process exceeds two months, we will bill for additional time on an hourly fee of $200/hour.